siouan/frontend-gradle-plugin/README.md

     checkScript = 'run check'

     // [OPTIONAL] Script called to publish the frontend.
 Default value is <null>.
 This property is
     // used by the 'publishFrontend' task.
-Apart from direct execution, if the 'maven-publish'
+Apart from direct execution, the task is also executed
-    // plugin is applied, the task is also executed when the 'publish' task is executed. publishScript = 'run publish'
+    // when the Gradle built-in 'publish' task is executed. publishScript = 'run publish'

     ////// GENERAL SETTINGS //////